dev-academy-programme/plug-resources/segments/challenges/free-money-solution.md

         balances[self.receiver].balance += self.amount
 ```

 Once again, take the time to read through this code line by line.
-It's not too hard to get your head around the things going on here.

 #### Writing the FreeMoney client.